 The most important thing to realize about bed bugs is that you aren’t likely to see them in the first place.
 People can have a bed bug infestation for weeks without even knowing it because these pests are incredibly good at hiding and they only come out when we’re out like a light.
 That’s why these are often the first and only signs people get that they even have bed bugs:

 Bite Marks: The most obvious sign of bed bugs is the bite marks they leave behind after their feedings.
 These small, red welts on the skin are often itchy and found in close proximity to one another.

 Stains: Bed bug eggs leave yellow stains in sheets and mattresses after they hatch.
 Red blood spots from their bites also cause stains.

 Skin Sheds: As young nymphs feed and grow up, they shed their skins and discard them.
 You may find these tan, flakey sheds left behind.

 Contact Big Blue Bug Solutions Right Away

 Whether you already have a pest infestation or you simply want to make sure that you don’t get one, the smart thing to do is call the experts.
 Not only can we properly identify a pest infestation, we know all the places to look for the signs that are often overlooked.
 Rather than trying to correctly identify a pest problem on your own, turn to professionals to make sure that the problem is addressed the right way.
 At Big Blue Bug Solutions, we can get started right away on an inspection, thoroughly rooting out pests or the things that might be attracting them to your property.
 If a problem is discovered, we’ll use safe and effective solutions to get rid of it quickly.
-For protection from parasites that you can trust, turn to Big Blue Bug Solutions today.
+For bed bug control that you can trust, turn to Big Blue Bug Solutions today.